kaisellgren/Concurrency-concepts/README.md

 This document describes various concurrency, multi-threading, parallel programming methods and concepts.
 The purpose is to write a single document/wiki that contains everything you need to know about concurrency.
 Things should be explained clearly yet in as great detail as possible. **You are welcome to contribute to this document.**

+*If you are interested in contributing to this document, you can ask me to add you as a contributor or you can just fork this.*

 *Note 1: This document mainly discusses modern OS and hardware.*

 *Note 2: While attention is paid to what is written here, there is no guarantee that this document is correct at its entirety.*